 Job application in German: Useful words and phrases

 Imagine that you have just arrived in Vienna.
-You fall in love with Schnitzel, the Prater and typical Viennese cafés.
+You fall in love with Schnitzel, the Prater, and typical Viennese cafés.
 Your command of German is already pretty good and your German lessons help you in intensifying your knowledge.
 There is just one problem: the emptiness of your pocket.
 So, you are thinking of applying for a job in Vienna.
 We from INNES are happy to provide you with some words and phrases that will increase your chances of success!

 How to apply

 First of all, you need to find an employment ad.
 You can easily find these on websites like Unijobs.at or talto.com.
 Those offer a wide variety of all kinds of jobs, many of which are most suitable for a student lifestyle.
-Another great way to find an employment is to use LinkedIn.
+Another great way to find a job is to use LinkedIn.
 If you have an active profile there, you can connect with thousands of people and many possible employers.
 In some ways, it’s way more sophisticated than other job platforms as it is both a platform and a social network, that spreads over more than 200 countries and it has become quite common for Austrian companies and entrepreneurs to have a LinkedIn profile of their own.
 If you invest some time in updating your profile on a regular basis, there is a good chance, that you will be found by your future employer instead of having to look for him.
 If you are looking for some further ideas on how to get the most out of LinkedIn, be sure to check out these tips.

 If you have a certain company in mind, don’t forget to check their own website.
 In case they haven’t got any job vacancies at the moment, you can send them an “Initiativbewerbung” (unsolicited application).
 They will tell you that they have received your application and keep it in mind in case a suitable position comes up.
-Of course, you don’t want to wait for so long, which means that you keep looking and – eventually – the perfect ad pops up.
+Of course, you don’t want to wait for so long, which means that you keep looking, and – eventually – the perfect ad pops up.

 Employment ads in German are very similar to those in other languages.
-A short pitch on the company, a description of what you have to bring with you (experience, education…) and what they offer (salary and such).
+A short pitch on the company, a description of what you have to bring with you (experience, education…), and what they offer (salary and such).
 You can find a list of useful vocabulary at the bottom of this text, be sure to check it out!
 There are two main documents an employer wants to receive when you apply for a job: a “Lebenslauf” (Curriculum vitae) and a “Bewerbungsschreiben” (letter of application).
 We will have a look at both of them shortly.
 Some might also want to see an “Arbeitszeugnis” (employer’s reference) or even a “Leumundszeugnis” (character reference), although this is quite unlikely.
 They usually trust you to have – as it is called in English – good character, which would be an “einwandfreier Leumund.”
 Now that we have established that, let’s have a look at the two must-haves when you apply for any job in Vienna.

 Curriculum Vitae – Lebenslauf